vijaysharm/ehyo-android/README.md

 +++ etc...
 + Provide a way to add a new Component to the Android project (Activity, Services, etc..)
-++ Includes adding the new Component to the Manifest
+++ Includes adding the new Component to the Manifest ++ This is similar to the android template project
+++ Provide a plugin that add the 'big cookie model to your project'
 + Provide a plugin that lets you rename your package namespace
-+ Provide a plugin that add the 'big cookie model to your project'

 ##Tasks
 + Show user formatted error when the name given in plugin is not found